xcart/xcart-docs/_pages/kb_en/translation_and_localization/index.md

 But it will be "English" not only for the user interface but for the whole store set-up as well, meaning that X-Cart is configured to use the British measurement system, date and time format, etc. by default.

-You'll can localize your X-Cart store to meet your country standards, time-zone and measurement system to sell confortly within your oen country.
+It's possible to localize an X-Cart store to meet your country standards, time-zone and measurement system to sell comfortly within your own country.
 See {% link "Localizing your store" ref_cc4sCpa5 %} for the guides.

 Also, you can turn your X-Cart into a truly multi-language solution by installing language translation addons.
 For example, there are some language translations that you can download from X-Cart Marketplace, including: